fieldtrip/website/tutorial/scripting.md

     subject02_avg_cond1.mat
     ...

 Along the way, you will most likely expand on the subject-specific information.
-For instance, in the first step you used ft_databrowser to select some unusual artifacts in one subject, which you could write (automatically) in your subject m-fil
+For instance, in the first step you used ft_databrowser to select some unusual artifacts in one subject, which you could write (automatically) in your subject .m file:

     subjectdata.visualartifacts = [
     160611,162906